-Intrauterine insemination (IUI), also know as artificial insemination, is a procedure that places the sperm directly into the uterus.
-This is done by placing a long flexible catheter through the cervix and gently expelling the sperm.
+Intrauterine insemination (IUI), also known as artificial insemination, is a non-surgical procedure that places the sperm directly into the uterus.
+This is done by placing a long flexible catheter through the cervix, into the uterus and gently expelling the sperm.
 Before the IUI, the semen sample is collected by masturbation.
 Because of its alkaline pH, the seminal fluid can irritate the uterus, so it’s washed before insemination by spinning it in a centrifuge.
 Eggs are not retrieved for an IUI; fertilization and embryo development happen inside the body.

 The IUI procedure is timed to coordinate with ovulation, so you may be asked to monitor your cycle with home ovulation predictor kits.
 When you see a positive surge in luteinizing hormone (the hormone that triggers ovulation), you call the clinic and make an appointment for your insemination the next day.
 Intercourse (and orgasm!) is encouraged following IUI to get the maximum amount of sperm to the egg.
 Check first with your doctor to make sure there was no bleeding during the IUI, which is very rare.

 IUI is considered to be less invasive and less expensive than in vitro fertilization (IVF) and is a common first-line treatment for subfertility or infertility.
 Most physicians recommend advancing to the next form of treatment after six failed IUI cycles.

 IUI can be used only if the fallopian tubes are open and you ovulate normally.
 Success rates of IUI vary considerably and are based on the number of follicles present, the sperm count, and any other underlying factors preventing you from getting pregnant.

 - Unexplained Infertility - When no cause for infertility is found, IUI is a common first treatment option.